 A developing country is defined as “A country with a less developed industrial base and a low Human Development Index relative to other countries”.
 The Developing world essentially consists of countries with less robust economic statistics.

-There are many problems in the development of these states and monetary independence and inflation are two of the biggest issues being faced, and result of this has been prevent economic for many years.
+There are many problems in the development of these states and monetary independence and inflation are two of the biggest issues being faced, and the result of this has been prevented by the economy for many years.
 Citizens are caught in issues that make it very difficult for them to break free.
-With a large unbanked population it means that a major parts of the economy is undocumented and deprived of regularization.
+With a large unbanked population, it means that a major part of the economy is undocumented and deprived of regularization.

 Why Developing Countries are Proving to be Fertile Ground for Crypto?

 From Africa and Latin America to South Asia and Southeast Asia where most of the developing nations are located, it is the same tale everywhere.
 Governments and banking systems are inefficient and ‘average people’ cannot and do not bank, mostly relying on physical cash.

 These countries have some of the youngest populations around and young people are more susceptible to change being brought into the world to disrupt the status quo.
 Bitcoin and other digital cryptocurrencies are a modern solution that needs the progressive mindset of the youth to thrive.

 There is a reason why mobile payment solutions are becoming more and more successful in these regions.
 More and more companies are looking to get into branchless banking concepts.
 Bitcoin and crypto will benefit from the development of these platforms as they will encourage more people to get into mobile-based cashless banking.

 Quite often these countries have high inflation figures due to an imbalance in imports and exports.
 This means that any money that the citizens make has a decreased worth with time.
 This inflation figure is often more than 8% and it opens a whole cycle of economic disenfranchisement for the public.